dddrrreee/cs140e-25win/labs/8-device-int/README.md

     to 2025.

-  - Part 4:  once the logic analyzer code works, make sure you switch the `4-logic-analyze/Makefile` to use your `sw-uart.c`.  you may also have to switch your `libpi/Makefile` to use `libpi/src/sw-uart.c` if you haven't already (and copy `sw-uart.c` from last lab there if you didn't already).
+  - Part 4:  once the logic analyzer code works, make sure you switch the `4-logic-analyze/Makefile` to use your `sw-uart.c`.
+You may also have to switch your `libpi/Makefile` to use `libpi/src/sw-uart.c` (and stop using the staff) if you haven't already (and copy `sw-uart.c` from last lab there if you didn't already).

 ---------------------------------------------------------------------------